fish-shell/fish-shell/doc_src/index.rst

 For a comprehensive overview of fish's scripting language, see :ref:`The Fish Language <language>`.

 For information on using fish interactively, see :ref:`Interactive use <interactive>`.

+If you need to install fish first, read on, the rest of this document will tell you how to get, install and configure fish.

 Installation and Start
 ======================